-1.1.
+- 1.1.
 This policy has been written with regard to the guidance given in the DfE document 'First Aid in Schools' and is authorised by the Governors of Notre Dame School ("School").
-School staff should ensure that they have read and understood the contents of this Policy so that they are able to act effectively in a first aid situation.
+School staff should ensure that they have read and understood the contents of this Policy so that they are able to act effectively in a first aid situation. - 1.2.

-1.2.
 The arrangements within this policy (for example the number of First Aiders, Appointed Persons and First Aid boxes and contents of First Aid boxes) are based on the results of a suitable and sufficient risk assessments carried out by the School in regards to all staff, pupils and visitors.
-Risk Assessments are reviewed as part of a separate exercise which may lead to changes to the Policy, but are not attached to this document.

-1.3.
-This policy complies with s3(6) of the Independent School Standards, the Health and Safety at Work Act 1974 and subsequent regulations and guidance including the Health and Safety (First Aid) Regulations 1981, and the Approved Code of Practice and Guidance (ACOP L74).
+Risk Assessments are reviewed as part of a separate exercise which may lead to changes to the Policy, but are not attached to this document. - 1.3.
+This policy complies with s3(6) of the Independent School Standards, Part 3 paragraph 13 of the ISSRs, the Health and Safety at Work Act 1974 and subsequent regulations and guidance including the Health and Safety (First Aid) Regulations 1981, and the Approved Code of Practice and Guidance (ACOP L74). - 1.4.
+When pupils are present at School, there will always be a trained first aider on site.